-Economic History Association Annual Meeting
+Economic History Association Annual Virtual Meeting

-September 10-13, 2020
+September 11-13, 2020

 ”The Lessons of Economic History”

-Call for Papers, Posters, and Dissertations
+Call for Posters and Dissertations (Papers have already been selected)

 EHA President Hugh Rockoff chose this year’s theme, “The Lessons of Economic History,” recalling the Spanish-American philosopher George Santayana who famously told us: “Those who cannot remember the past are condemned to repeat it.”
 This aphorism crystallizes one of the principal missions of economic history.
 We study the past so that we can determine which policies are likely to work in the future, including which monetary and fiscal policies produce macroeconomic stability, which forms of social insurance protect human welfare, and which patent laws spur innovation.